soningfold/soningfold/README.md

 ### Hi, I'm soningfold!
-An aspiring data engineer.
+An aspiring developer.
 Here you can find my projects!
 I’m currently working on stock market data analysis using Kafka!

 <!--
 **soningfold/soningfold** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.